Know How To Birth A Baby

 First do this

 Learn really effective skills to prepare your pregnant body to become a birthing body.
 Just doing this over the last 16 weeks or so will give you the confidence to know that you can birth your baby with confidence.
 Your partner shares the exact same body so learning together is fun and will give you lots of WOW moments.
 You’ll feel WOW about how similar our human body is.
-You’ll feel WOW because you’ll feel these skills in your body and realize how essential it is to open up, create space and stay soft inside to help your 3 dimensional baby out of your birthing body.
+You’ll feel WOW because you’ll feel these skills in your body and realize how essential it is to open up, create space and stay soft inside to help your 3-dimensional baby out of your birthing body.
 WOW!

 Next do this

-This concept is straight forward.
+This concept is straightforward.
 Birth begins, has a middle and ends.
 Every moment of that time can be filled with wonderful skills that you and your partner use together to birth your baby.
 Wow!
 How neat is that?
 Birthing Better Childbirth Preparation skills are a complete method, full of the very best skills to work through your baby’s birth journey.
-Preparing your pregnant body to give birth and having skills to work through the activity of giving birth is a one, two steps toward an incredibly powerful, positive and empowered birth experience.
+Preparing your pregnant body to give birth and having skills to work through the activity of giving birth is a one, two steps toward an incredibly powerful, positive and empowering birth experience.

 How can I use these skills in all 3 births?